I love sports and particularly enjoy watching NFL, NHL, NBA, and MLB.

-1. Player Salaries in the NFL vs. the CFL
+1. Player Salaries

 In football, it's all about the money, and the NFL has lots of it.

-- In the 2009 season, the average yearly salary for an NFL player was around $770,000 USD.
+- As of the 2021 season, the average yearly salary for an NFL player was around $2.7 million USD.

-The dimensions of the fields vary between the two leagues:
+The dimensions of the fields vary between the two leagues.

-3. Number of Players on the Field in the NFL vs. the CFL
+3. Number of Players on the Field

-- In the CFL, the total is 24, 12 on offense and 12 on defense.
+- In the CFL, the total is 24.
+There are 12 players on each opposing side.

-- On the defensive side, the CFL has two halfbacks and a safety while the NFL has two safety positions called free safety and strong safety.
+- On the defensive side, the CFL has two halfbacks and safety while the NFL has two safety positions called free safety and strong safety.

 4. Number of Downs